vinc/moros/doc/syscalls.md

 fn info(path: &str) -> Option<FileInfo>
 ```

-Get informations on a file.
+Get information on a file.

 A `FileInfo` will be returned when successful: